 Secondary endpoints will be described using the SP.
-Analyses will be conducted for the SP overall and may be stratified by treatment setting at the first dose of avapritinib (i.e. study BLU-285-1101, CUP/EAP, and routine care), avapritinib dose (300 or 400 mg), Eastern Cooperative Oncology Group (ECOG) performance status and by country if feasible; feasibility requirements will be described in the SAP.
+Analyses will be conducted for the SP overall and avapritinib dose 300 mg, and may be stratified by treatment setting at the first dose of avapritinib (i.e. study BLU-285-1101, CUP/EAP, and routine care), Eastern Cooperative Oncology Group (ECOG) performance status and by country if feasible; feasibility requirements will be described in the SAP.